 Students who graduate in certain Science, Technology, Engineering, and Mathematics majors might be eligible to extend the 12-month Optional Practical Training period for an additional 24 months.

-The earliest you can apply for the 24-month OPT STEM Extension is 90 days prior to the expiration of your OPT EAD card.
+The earliest you can apply for the 24-month STEM OPT Extension is 90 days prior to the expiration of your OPT EAD card.
 Your application must be received by USCIS before your current OPT EAD card expires.
+(Please note, this request is available in your My OPT Profile 100 days prior to your OPT end date.)

-You can visit our 24-Month STEM Extension Application site for more information about how to apply.
+You can visit our 24-Month STEM OPT Extension site for more information about how to apply.

 You can work anywhere in the United States.